;

 “We open design decisions to other disciplines to achieve consistency across all facets of the brand language implantation to make it better, easier to use, and practically invisible.”

 In today’s product development industry, there is more overlap between technology and creativity.
-With continuous attention to detail, we teach our engineering colleagues to see our side of the picture where they spell a bit of their knowledge so that our designers are well integrated into their development life cycle[017↘︎]. (we welcome creative technologists, designers that like to code and full stack engineers that love to design – we are a collective of likeminded people)
+With continuous attention to detail, we teach our engineering colleagues to see our side of the picture where they spell a bit of their knowledge so that our designers are well integrated into their development life cycle[017↘︎]. (we welcome creative technologists, designers who like to code and full stack engineers who love to design – we are a collective of likeminded people)

 3.0 Contribution